mkcriollo/my-app/README.md

-Brainscape Take-Home-Project

-# Braiscape Take Home Project
+# Brainscape Take Home Project

 This page offers users the opportunity to swiftly and intuitively curate a photo album by browsing and selecting from a collection of stock images.